sqlpad/sqlpad/README.md

 Some configuration is exposed via environment variables.
 See [configItems.js](https://github.com/rickbergfalk/sqlpad/blob/master/server/lib/config/configItems.js) for details on environment variables considered (`envVar` field).

 See [docker-validation](https://github.com/rickbergfalk/sqlpad/tree/master/docker-validation) folder for example docker-compose setup with SQL Server.

-## Heads up!
-There will be quite a bit of refactoring over next few months.

 ## Development